 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2021, Ball Horticultural Company reported total carbon emissions of approximately 3,044,000 kg CO2e, all of which were classified under Scope 1 emissions, indicating direct emissions from owned or controlled sources.
 This figure represents a significant reduction from 2020, when emissions were about 4,372,000 kg CO2e, and from 2019, which saw emissions of approximately 5,921,000 kg CO2e (including 1,107,000 kg CO2e from Scope 2).
-Despite these reductions, Ball Horticultural Company has not set specific science-based targets for emissions reduction, nor have they committed to any formal climate pledges.
+Despite these reductions, Ball Horticultural Company has not set specific science-based targets for emissions reduction, nor have they made any formal climate pledges.
 The absence of Scope 3 emissions data suggests a potential area for future reporting and improvement.
-Overall, while the company has made strides in reducing its direct emissions, further commitments and transparency regarding its climate strategy could enhance its sustainability profile in the horticultural industry.
+Overall, while the company has demonstrated a commitment to reducing its direct emissions, further transparency and strategic planning regarding broader climate commitments could enhance its sustainability profile.

 Access structured emissions data, company-specific emission factors, and source documents